kittyfishfrommars/grav-skeleton-oxygen/user/pages/03.sidebars/05.submenu/default.md

 ---
 title: 'Submenu'
-subtitle: 'Nullam non wisi a sem semper eleifend'
+subtitle: 'This is a subtitle'
-sidebars:
-  links:
-    - '_sidebar1'
-    - '_sidebar2'
 ---

 This is a demo of a dropdown and its submenu.